 Let STAT MedCare assist you today!

-Cynthia Young is the CEO of STAT MedCare Solutions which is a national billing, credentialing and practice management consultant.
+Cynthia Young is the CEO of STAT MedCare, LLC which is a national billing, credentialing and practice management consultant.
 STAT is a U.S.-based, national provider of credentialing, payor enrollment, rate negotiation, and other credentialing related services.